markymawk/BrawlCratePlugins/README.md

 Rename the selected texture and any material references and PAT0 entries where the texture is used.
 If the selected TEX0 is renamed over an already-existing TEX0, then the selected TEX0 will be deleted, and all references to the selected texture will instead direct to the new texture.
 For TEX0s within a MiscData or ModelData, only that BRRES will be affected.
 For TEX0s within a TextureData, references within the whole file will be checked.

+## 4.9 Increment TEX0 Names
+**Usage**: Right-click a TEX0 whose name ends in a digit

+Rename the selected texture, along with a given number of TEX0 nodes above it, by automatically incrementing a numbered suffix by 1.
+Helpful for adding cosmetics in the middle of a set.

-## 4.9 Locate SCN0 LightSet/Fog Usage
+## 4.10 Locate SCN0 LightSet/Fog Usage
 **Usage:** Right-click a LightSet or Fog node

 List all materials to which the selected LightSet index or Fog index is assigned.